Decesus/MP4_Video_Stitcher/README.md

 This is currently the first working version of the script and has sitched ~40k MP4 files stitched together.
 I got it to a working state and then uploaded it immediately, as developers do, so there are some quirks:

--It WILL use all of your CPU threads to convert the MP4s to TS files.
+- It WILL use all of your CPU threads to convert the MP4s to TS files.
 I build this for speed, but it could be made to limit the amount of conversions done.

--It's disk space use can be better.
+- It's disk space use can be better.
 The current use looks like this:  <Orignal Files> -> <Converted TS files> -> <Stitched TS File> -> <Finished MP4>.
 Only once the final MP4 is generated do any of the TS files get cleaned up.
 Typing this I thought of a solution.
 Should be fixed shortly.

--It needs a local log/ and tmp/ directory but does not create or check for them.
+- It needs a local log/ and tmp/ directory but does not create or check for them.

--No codec conversion.
+- No codec conversion.
 Is it even in scope?

 If you're like me, you might be on Google searching for the following: